Author: Changming Wang I. Introduction According to current physics, a quantum [1] is the minimum amount of any physical entity (such ...

 A free particle is described by the Principles of Matter or Laws of Unity, updated from my original version.[3][4][5]

-2. Matter retains its potential-energy (Ep) and sharing-energy (Es) as a unity member (Ep + Es), within a hierarchical unit called a unity, until being forced out of the unity by sufficient external excess-energy (Ee ≥ Es) as a free particle with the Ee (Ep + Es + Ee).
+- Matter retains its potential-energy (Ep) and sharing-energy (Es) as a unity member (Ep + Es), within a hierarchical unit called a unity, until being pushed out of the unity by sufficient external excess-energy (Ee ≥ Es) as a free particle with the Ee (Ep + Es + Ee).
 See Figure 1: Matter.

 As proposed above: